 Figure 4.
-Number of lab-confirmed cases of influenza B by specimen collection month and season up to February 18, 2012, Manitoba
+Number of lab-confirmed cases of influenza B by specimen collection week and season, Manitoba

 Clinically Severe Cases

 This season, PHAC is requesting provinces and territories to report the number of hospitalizations, ICU admissions, and deaths associated with a lab-confirmed report of influenza.
 The reason for hospitalization, ICU admission, or death does not have to be attributable to the influenza diagnosis in order to be included in this count.
 These data are collected in order to continue with the surveillance system implemented during the 2009 H1N1 pandemic to help monitor the severity/burden of illness during the influenza season.